Rory Kinnear

-Rory Michael Kinnear (born 17 February 1978) is an English actor and playwright who has worked with the Royal Shakespeare Company and the Royal National Theatre.
-In 2014, he won the Olivier Award for Best Actor for his portrayal of William Shakespeare's villain Iago in the National Theatre production of Othello.
+Rory Michael Kinnear (born 17 February 1978) is an English actor.
+He won two Olivier Awards, both at the National Theatre, in 2008 for his portrayal of Sir Fopling Flutter in The Man of Mode, and for playing the William Shakespeare villain Iago in Othello in 2014.

-He played Bill Tanner in the James Bond films Quantum of Solace, Skyfall, Spectre and No Time to Die, and in various video games of the franchise.
-He is the youngest actor to play the role of Bill Tanner.
-He also won a Laurence Olivier Award for portraying Sir Fopling Flutter in a 2008 version of The Man of Mode by George Etherege, and a British Independent Film Award for his performance in the 2012 film Broken.
-He starred as all the male inhabitants of the village of Cotson in the horror film Men, and his TV roles include Michael on the BBC comedy Count Arthur Strong (2013–2017), Lord Lucan in the two-part ITV series Lucan, Frankenstein's monster in Penny Dreadful, and the lead role of Prime Minister Michael Callow in "The National Anthem", the first episode of the anthology series Black Mirror.
-His latest film in 2023 was Bank of Dave.
+He played Bill Tanner in four James Bond films: Quantum of Solace (2008), Skyfall (2012), Spectre (2015), and No Time to Die (2021); and in various video games of the franchise.
+Kinnear also played Dave Fishwick in Bank of Dave (2023) and Bank of Dave 2: The Loan Ranger (2025).
+His other film roles include Broken (2012), for which he won a British Independent Film Award, The Imitation Game (2014), Men (2022), and The Ministry of Ungentlemanly Warfare (2024).

+Television roles include Michael Callow in the debut episode of the anthology Black Mirror, "The National Anthem" (2011), Michael Baker in the sitcom Count Arthur Strong (2013–2017), Lord Lucan in the two-part thriller Lucan (2013), the Creature in the horror drama Penny Dreadful (2014–2016), Stephen in the dystopian mini-series Years and Years (2019), and Tom Bombadil in the Amazon Prime Video series The Lord of the Rings: The Rings of Power (2024).

 Early life

-Kinnear was born in Hammersmith, London, the son of the actor Roy Kinnear and actress Carmel Cryan.
-He grew up with two older sisters, Karina and Kirsty.
-He is the grandson of the Scottish international rugby union and rugby league player Roy Kinnear and the godson of actor Michael Williams.
-He was educated at Tower House School (leaving in 1991), St Paul's School, London, and Balliol College, Oxford, where he studied English.
-He then studied acting at the London Academy of Music and Dramatic Art.
+Kinnear was born on 17 February 1978, in Hammersmith, London, the son of actor Roy Kinnear and actress Carmel Cryan.
+He grew up with two older sisters.
+He is the grandson of Scottish international rugby union and rugby league player Roy Kinnear and the godson of actor Michael Williams.
+He was educated at Tower House School (leaving in 1991), St Paul's School, London (leaving in 1996), and Balliol College, Oxford, where he studied English.
+He then studied acting at the London Academy of Music and Dramatic Art (LAMDA).